 8. Stay abreast of documentation and KB articles.
 Retain what you are taught, take notes and review as necessary.
 If something in the documentation or checklist is inconsistent with the way you're being shown, you are responsible for pointing that out and asking senior staff about updating the documentation.

-9. Ask for help if you have a technical issue which you are incapable of resolving in a timely manner.
+9. Ask for help if you have a technical issue which you do not believe you can resolve in a timely manner.
 Ask another technician for assistance immediately via Slack.
-Don't type in a large amount of detail in Slack.
-Just ask the tech if she is available to help you, provide the ticket # and hold off on too much detail until she responds to your request.
+It's best to first Slack the tech asking if she is available to help you, provide the ticket # and hold off on too much detail until she responds to your request.
 If other techs are not immediately available to help you, you are responsible for requesting a scheduled review of the issue and getting a resolution.

 10. Follow directives and instructions issued by more senior team members.